 With this move stateside, though, I had to consider my next career move.
 Communications was always an interest of mine, but with such a big change in my environment, I had to take an even bigger step back to decide what I really wanted to accomplish in my American life 2.0.

-So, as twenty-something’s sometimes do, I found myself back at my parents house living the way I did ten years prior.
+So, as twenty-somethings sometimes do, I found myself back at my parents’ house living the way I did ten years prior.
 No job, no car and no real idea of what I would do next.

 Although one thing had changed at home.
-My dad, a retired baby boomer turned amateur golfer and long-time sufferer of chronic, systemic pain in his joints, feet, gut, head (you name it), decided to help out his confused daughter with a bit of the good stuff.
+My dad, a retired baby boomer turned amateur golfer and a long-time sufferer of chronic, systemic pain in his joints, feet, gut, head (you name it), decided to help out his confused daughter with a bit of the good stuff.
 A nice, soothing CBD vape pen to chill a girl out.

 Now, I was no stranger to cannabis.
-In fact, I am quite the enthusiast and it was even great to see my dad using something that helped with his chronic pain, but I think it was that fact that I was lighting up in my childhood home that just felt damn near euphoric.
+In fact, I am quite the enthusiast and it was even great to see my dad using something that helped with his chronic pain, but I think it was the fact that I was lighting up in my childhood home that just felt damn near euphoric.
 Times really have a’ changed since I’d been gone.

 Then the chimes started to ring.
 I was coming to the conclusion that there was a new path I could take.
 And it just so happened to be legalized in 32 states (and counting).
-My mind wandered from the tingly feeling given off by the sativa-dominant hybrid to the wonders of Google.
+My mind wandered from the tingly feeling given off by the Sativa-dominant hybrid to the wonders of Google.

 How could I build a career on my passion for cannabis?